 - If you have to put a course in that slot, try to make it a course you can take later in your undergraduate career.

 This depends on your major.
 In all cases, iCons 1 counts as an Interdisciplinary General Education course.
 In almost all cases, iCons 2 fulfills the Junior Year Writing requirement.
 For participating majors, iCons 3 fulfills an upper-level elective.
-Finally, iCons 4 counts as the senior honors thesis (499 Y/T) required by the Commonwealth Honors College.
-Please refer to this chart to see requirements iCons courses fulfill in specific departments.
+Finally, iCons 3 and ICONS 489SH fulfills the IE requirement in most majors.

 You do not need to be in CHC to be in iCons.
 However, all iCons courses have an H designation that can be used to fulfill Honors program requirements.
 Students who are accepted into the iCons program with a 3.4 GPA or higher and are interested in joining the Honors program are encouraged to apply for admission.
 Please note that admission is competitive.
 More details about the CHC on-campus admission process can be found here.